Anne Heraty: Anglo Irish Bank

 The most well-known position outside CPL is her role at Anglo Irish Bank.
 Relatively early in the downfall of the bank, shortly after the state took over ownership, Heraty stepped down from the board.

 Other board-memberships

 Within a week of stepping down at Anglo she also quits her non-exec directorships at Forfas and Bord na Mona.

 Herarty is a board member of Ibec, Ireland's largest business organisation and lobbying group.

+In June 2025, Heraty attended a meeting of the Bilderberg Group, in Stockholm, a secretive meeting of some of the world's most powerful people, described by some as a meeting of the transnational power elite.